Natalee777/Documentation-Test-Task-nobl9/README.md

 * Make sure your remote repository has been updated on Github

-## Merging your commit into the repo
+## Merging your commit into the public repository